How to Direct Sow Flowers: A Beginner’s Guide for Easy, Colorful Blooms

 Pumpkins: A Fall Favorite Started in Spring

 Yes, pumpkins are flowers too!
 Your kids will love planting pumpkin seeds directly in the garden and watching these sprawling vines grow for a fantastic fall harvest.
+And they do get some flowers that will eventually become pumpkins.
 Choose from classic jack-o’-lantern varieties or unique decorative types.

 They are super easy to start from seed and totally worth having in your garden for fall decor.
 Just give them lots of room to grow!
 If you lack space, you can easily grow pumpkins vertically.
 Be sure to give them a strong structure that can handle the vine and weight of the pumpkins.